Foes of market data fee hikes encouraged by SEC scrutiny

 But on Tuesday, the U.S. Securities and Exchange Commission for the first time repealed two data price changes by exchanges, giving hope to some in the market that increased regulatory scrutiny around data pricing will help keep those prices in check.

-“When we started down this path a couple of years ago just questioning the need for market data increases, I certainly felt a little bit like Don Quixote, you know, tilting into the windmill,” said Doug Cifu, chief executive officer of Virtu Financial (VIRT.O).
+“When we started down this path a couple of years ago just questioning the need for market data increases, I certainly felt a little bit like Don Quixote, you know, tilting into the windmill,” said Doug Cifu, chief executive officer of Virtu Financial.

 Market data contains key information on quotes and orders and is the lifeblood of the electronic marketplace.

-The data fees changes the SEC repealed are for public feeds for Nasdaq- (NDAQ.O) and New York Stock Exchange-listed securities.
+The data fees changes the SEC repealed are for public feeds for Nasdaq- and New York Stock Exchange-listed securities.
 Those data feeds are essential for trading and brought in nearly $400 million in revenue last year for U.S. securities exchanges, which collectively govern them.

 While the fee changes would not have raised revenues for the exchanges overall, at least one firm could have seen a steep price increase, with the monthly cap on how much any single firm must pay for the essential data rising to $1,260,000, from $686,400.